Message brokers#

 Load balancer management#

-For RabbitMQ service in a multi-node high-availability configuration, you can create an internal and/or internet-facing load balancer (for details, see load balancers).
+For RabbitMQ service in a three-node high-availability configuration, you can create an internal and/or internet-facing load balancer (for details, see load balancers).
 They automatically distribute incoming requests among cluster nodes.

 Load balancers are created automatically; their parameters and associated resources cannot be changed.
 Information about the created load balancers, in particular their DNS names, can be found in the Load balancers tab on the service page.